Welcome to today's edition of the Rush 24-7 podcast.

 Rush Limbaugh criticized him for caving into Obama.

-Rush Limbaugh called it comparable to the so-called Obama hug.
+Rush Limbaugh called it comparable to the so-called Obama hug he claims cost Mitt Romney the presidency.

 About 80% of Russia's background is as an entertainer, and it's a pretty funny line.

-Now that was Newt Gingrich.
+Now that was Newt Gengris.

-You know what's interesting about this is that all of these other people are once again back to uh treating me as the leader of the GOP.
+You know what's interesting about this is that all of these other people are once again back to treating me as the leader of the GOP.

 Yeah, nobody's saying I'm an entertainer except Newt.